 Marietta, OH 45750

 Thank You for your donation.
 Your support of HSOV is very important and will help us to help all the animals.
+If you can’t donate, please think about Volunteering to help the animals.

 Mark your calendars and support the HSOV on Tuesday June 14th by eating at The Pizza Place on 2nd Street in Marietta.
 Just remember to drop your receipt in our bucket at the counter (or print this flier and drop in bucket).
 Stop by that evening ….enjoy some pizza and chat with some of the HSOV board and volunteers.
 We look forward to seeing you! .
 Please share with everyone you know.